 In reality, Nazi Germany never had a space program in the sense of a plan to explore and exploit Earth orbit and beyond.
 I would argue that it is a pity that it didn’t.
 The world today might even be a better place if Hitler had taken a personal interest in these proposals.
 An ignoramus on technical matters, the Führer often overruled his less fantasy-prone advisors, deciding to throw resources at projects that appealed to him, no matter how ludicrous such as the impressive-looking, hugely expensive yet militarily pointless 188 tonne Maus tank and Dora superguns.
 As a result millions of Reichmarks were squandered and Allied victory crept a little nearer.
 According to historian Steven J Zaloga, the A4 missile project “achieved nothing of significant military value” but cost Germany the equivalent of $2 billion (1945 values, and roughly the same as the Allies spent on the Manhattan Project).
 That was $2 billion not spent on the tens of thousands of tanks or fighter planes which could have slowed the Allies’ advances, building transatlantic rockets, spaceplanes or other space vehicles would have strained the Nazi economy even more.

 Just think, if Germany in 1940 had started to seriously develop von Braun and Sanger’s creations, how much more money would have been wasted?
-The war might have ended in Allied victory years earlier, millions of innocent lives could have been spared and A9 and Silverbird prototypes would be popular exhibits at the Smithsonian and Imperial War Museums.
+The war might have ended in Allied victory years earlier, possibly millions of innocent lives could have been spared and any surviving Silverbird or A9 prototypes would be just be popular exhibits to intrigue the crowds at the Smithsonian and Imperial War Museums.

 Lowther, Scott, “Raumwaffe 1946”, Aerospace Projects Review, September-October 2003, p3-57